Low commit activity in last 3 years

 Overview

-SalesforceBulkApi is a ruby wrapper for the Salesforce Bulk API.
-It is rewritten from salesforce_bulk.
-It adds some missing features of salesforce_bulk.
+SalesforceBulkApi is a Ruby wrapper for the Salesforce Bulk API.
+It is rewritten from salesforce_bulk and adds several missing features, making it easier to perform bulk operations with Salesforce from Ruby applications.

 gem install salesforce_bulk_api